Floral industry: Potted flowering plants

 This group of flowering plants add beauty and tradition to holidays - poinsettias at Christmas, Easter lilies, potted roses for Mothers' Day, etc. These plants are usually kept indoors as houseplants or as part of interior landscape displays.
 The plants are grown in pots, usually 15 cm (6 inches) pot diameter or 4 L (1 gallon) by volume, larger and smaller pots are also used.
 Pots of orchids, mums, Reiger begonias, roses, African violets, gerberas, and kalanchoes are available most of the year, poinsettias and Christmas cactus are available in November and December, cyclamen are available all winter and spring, hydrangea, rhododendron, and spring flowering bulbs - tulips, daffodils, hyacinths, etc. - are common in the spring.
 These plants are more difficult to ship long distance due to the weight plus the plant quarantine regulations may preclude shipment to other nations.
 Like bedding plants, these plants are, primarily, grown locally in most countries.
-These plants had a wholesale value in the U.S. of nearly US$ 1.1 Billion in 2022.
+These plants had a wholesale value in the US of nearly US$1.1 billion in 2022.